riogu/fumo-compiler/README.md

 - Type parameter resolution in method calls and initializers

 **Current Status:** Core generic syntax parsing and type system integration is working.
-Currently finishing the monomorphization of each instance of a generic.
+Currently finishing the monomorphization of each instance of a generic and semantic analysis for them.

 ```cpp
 struct Container[T] {